filmmaker. producer. storyweaver.

 Directing / Producing / Editing + Post-Production

-Finding Our Way with Prentis Hemphill Podcast
+Becoming the People Podcast with Prentis Hemphill Podcast

 Producer.
 Visual Design.